Fast Rerandomization via the BRAIN: BRAIN for Structured Randomized Experiments

-Other than rerandomization, stratification stands out as another approach to balance covariates.
-The idea of stratification, or blocking, was first introduced by \cite{fisher1926arrangement} to balance discrete covariates.
-In stratified randomized experiments, experimenters divide units into strata, namely, layers or levels, according to the discrete covariates and conduct complete randomization within each stratum. \cite{wang2023stratified} proposed two strategies that combine stratification and rerandomization to improve covariate balance further.
-The overall strategy rerandomizes over all strata and measures the overall covariate imbalance, while the stratum-specific strategy rerandomizes within each strata separately and measures the stratum-specific covariate imbalance.
-Both strategies have their unique advantages.
-However, since the stratum-specific strategy is identical to the setting we consider in \autoref{sec:VNSRR} within each stratum, we mainly focus on the overall strategy in this section.
+Other than rerandomization, stratification is a common alternative approach to balance covariates.
+In stratified randomized experiments, experimenters divide units into strata, namely, layers or levels, according to the discrete covariates and conduct complete randomization within each stratum.
+If stratum-specific covariate balance is of interest, we can directly apply BRAIN to each strata.
+If the overall covariate balance is of interest, we can modify BRAIN to effectively account for this structure.